The Widow (song): Background

-Main track

 "The Widow" is notably the only short, pop-structured song on Frances the Mute, although the album-version features a lengthy, non-radio-friendly, atonal outro of organ and electronic spasms, taking up the later half of the track.
 The edit of "The Widow" cuts the last instrumental part of the regular album track and fades out when the vocals start to become distorted.
 It is also the only Mars Volta song to chart in the United States.
 The song is notable for its consistently high lead vocals which never go below the alto register.

 The song features a brief trumpet part from Flea after the second chorus.
 Omar performs a brief solo in the same section.
 On the version of the single called "Frances the Mute", the studio version is replaced by a live recording of one of the first performances of the song at The Wiltern in 2004, and features only acoustic guitar and vocals, with some distortion effects.